parfenyev/2d-turb-PINN/README.md

 For more information, please refer to the following:
 - link to arXiv

-You can generate the data yourself (see `./data_generation/`) or download it from [here](https://parfenyev.itp.ac.ru/data/2d-turb-PINN/).
+You can generate the data for demonstration and training yourself (see `./data_generation/`) or download it from [here](https://parfenyev.itp.ac.ru/data/2d-turb-PINN/) in HDF5 format.
 The folder `./PINN/saved_models/` contains already trained models.
 Don't forget to update the file paths in the scripts.